CiscoSE/QuickCheck/README.md

 ## Installation

 Provide a step-by-step series of examples and explanations for how to install your project and its dependencies.

+This code is written for **Python 3**... if you have a Mac, it comes with **Python 2**... you will need to upgrade to Python 3 or do a whole lot of changes to many of the methods for it to work.

 ###Pre-Requisites for QuickCheck###
   - Create a webex teams bot - I created QC@webex.bot How to create a webex teams bot (using python): https://developer.webex.com/blog/spark-bot-demo
   - Invite your bot to a webex teams space
-  - Create a webex teams webhook that will listen for messages to your bot and forward them to your bot handling app. (this app)
+  - Create a webex teams webhook that will listen for messages to your bot and forward them to a public address for your bot handling app.(this app)
     HowTo:
   - Get an account on ngrok which gives you a tunnel from ngrok to your laptop and a public address at ngrok for your webhook to send http messages to.  *** ngrok is sometimes considered a security risk by corporate security services, so check with IT before loading ngrok client on your laptop.
     - Launch ngrok client on laptop